 Kisioki Moitiko, Director, ICSEE(T) and Project Manager-in-Chief, Maasai Stoves & Solar

 Using his mastery of the Maasai language, English, and Swahili to connect with people from all walks of Tanzanian life, Kisioki has provided excellent oversight since the beginning of the Project.
 He is also one of the three Directors of the International Collaborative in Tanzania.
 Originally from Selela in the Monduli district, he is one of his father’s 78 children.
-Read his biography, a letter about electrification, and news of his visit to America.
+Read a letter about electrification, and news of his visit to America.

 Mesha Singolyo, Manager of Activities and Programs at Cypress Hill